leecraigjeffries/laravel-sidebar/README.md

 {!!
 Sidebar::render('default') !!}
 ```

-The `link` variable will be used in the chosen view
+The `$link` variable will be used in the chosen view

 ### 4. Active Links
+Active links are links that have the same route name as that which is currently in use

 By using `$link->getHasActiveChild()` the view will know that the link has a child embedded that is active

 To see whether a link is active you can use `$link->getActive()`